click to call

 Probable Maximum Loss

-PML is an older term used to estimate the potential maximum loss a building might experience during a seismic event.
-While PML provided a useful starting point, its broad definition led to inconsistencies in its application and interpretation.
+PML is an older metric used to estimate the potential maximum loss a building might experience during a seismic event.
+While it provided a general benchmark, PML was often interpreted differently across reports, lenders, and insurers.
+That lack of consistency made it difficult to use PML as a reliable planning tool.

-As a result, the industry has moved towards more precise and standardized terms: SEL and SUL.
+As a result, the industry has shifted mainly toward more clearly defined metrics: SEL and SUL.

 Scenario Expected Loss